 Morgan Norris

 Morgan Norris believes journalism is an art, a science, and a service.
-She is a graduate from Hampton University with a Bachelor’s degree in Journalism and is pursuing her Master’s degree from the Medill School of Journalism at Northwestern University.
+She is a graduate from Hampton University with a Bachelor's degree in Journalism and is pursuing her Master's degree from the Medill School of Journalism at Northwestern University as a full-ride Dean's Scholar.
 Norris is originally from Atlanta, GA.

 She started her journey with Hampton University's newscast, WHOV-TV.
 She has been a radio member, news writer, reporter, anchor, associate producer, and executive producer.
 She became a fellow with the Emma Bowen Foundation after her freshman year, catching the director's attention with her package on gas inflation.
 Norris was an intern with FOX 5 Atlanta for three summers.